Weymouth F.C.: 1987–2006

 On 21 October 1987, the club moved to the new Wessex Stadium with the opening match against Manchester United ending with Weymouth winning 1–0 following an unveiling by Ron Greenwood.
 After initial success, the club slumped following relegation from the Conference, and continued to see-saw between the Premier and Southern divisions of the Southern League.
 Ian Ridley took control of the club in 2003, bringing new optimism when he appointed former Weymouth and Leicester City player, Steve Claridge, manager.

 Within a season, the club had gone from near-relegation to near-promotion and gate receipts had increased from 500 to 1,200.
 With Martyn Harrison's arrival on the board, he decided to place the club under his company Hollybush Hotels and began to interfere in playing matters.
-This prompted Ridley to leave in September 2004, followed by Claridge sacking Harrison weeks later.
+This prompted Ridley to leave in September 2004, followed by Harrison sacking Claridge weeks later.
 Harrison had planned to appoint Steve Johnson—the brother of Gary Johnson—as manager in November, prompting a huge turnover in players.
 As the team dropped down the league, Harrison sacked Johnson in March 2005, with Garry Hill taking over.
 An automatic promotion to the Conference came with large loans from Harrison to meet increasing wage bills of around £20,000 a week and a full-time regime.
+In 2005, the team held Nottingham Forest to a 1–1 draw at the City Ground in the FA Cup, before losing 2–0 in the replay.